Mattwai/qr-lost-found/SUPABASE_SETUP.md

   FOR UPDATE
   USING (true);

+-- Create policy: Anyone can delete items (for unlinking QR codes) CREATE POLICY "Anyone can delete items" ON items
+  FOR DELETE
+  USING (true);

 -- Create function to update updated_at timestamp CREATE OR REPLACE FUNCTION update_updated_at_column() RETURNS TRIGGER AS $$